 - 1 egg, whisked

 - Stir in garlic and cook for about 1 minute.

 - Add celery, carrot, sweet potato, Herbes de Provence, salt, and black pepper.
 Stir to combine.
 Cook veggies for 5 minutes, stirring often, until they start to get a little tender.

 - Stir in Dijon mustard.
 Sprinkle flour over top and stir to combine.

 - Add chicken broth (start with 1.5 cups and add additional ½ cup or so if you want it saucier), bring to a simmer and cook for 3 minutes.
 Add cooked chicken (or cooked turkey), cranberries and peas.
 Stir to combine.

-- Place onto a sheet pan (to catch any spills).
-Bake for 45 minutes.
+- Place the individual dishes or casserole dish (whatever you are using) onto a sheet pan (to catch any spills), then transfer to the preheated oven and bake for 45 minutes.
 Let cool for 15 minutes before serving.
 Makes 6 small servings (based on roughly one cup dishes) or 4 regular portions.
 Enjoy!